 - Location – Off the Bangalore Mysore Road, 50 Km from Bangalore, Take the Magadi Road from Ramanagara and head towards the reserve forest.
 Elevation 1226 M

-- Level – Very Difficult (9/10) Skandagiri, Savandurga and Madhugiri are the 3 toughest treks in and around Bangalore.
+- Level – I found it Very Difficult (9/10) Skandagiri, Savandurga and Madhugiri are the 3 toughest treks in and around Bangalore.
 Steep slopes, barren rock, long trek.
 To be done with care and precaution, many accidents have happened in these treks.

 - Time to Trek – 2 – 2 1/2 Hrs up and 1 hr 45 min down